Understanding Bias Toward Closure and Knife Mechanisms

 A ball detent mechanism is commonly used with socket wrenches, where the spring-loaded ball is fitted to the drive fitting.
 It is used to keep a socket “locked” onto the drive mechanism.
 In order to change sockets, the user must overcome the ball detent lock mechanism by pulling the socket off of the drive post.

 Opening the blade of a liner-lock design knife requires sufficient force to overcome the spring load pushing the ball into the detent.
 Typically, only a few degrees of rotation is necessary to overcome the bias.
-In this regard, the liner lock is usually more easy to manipulate than the slip joint design.
+In this regard, the liner lock is usually easier to manipulate than the slip joint design.

 Another significant development in the folding knife technology is attributed to knifemaker Chris Reeve, who developed a design which uses the handle or frame to take the place of the liner.
 Reeve has named it the integral lock.
 This design is sometimes also referred to as a frame lock.
 The ball detent mechanism is incorporated into part of the handle, which is spring loaded to shift the same manner as a liner lock.
 The ball detent mechanism is also much more easily observed in the integral lock design, although the principle of operation is the same as the liner lock.
 Figure 4 shows the Chris Reeve integral lock design.